TheOdinProject/curriculum/react/the_react_ecosystem/fetching_data_in_react.md

 You've already tasted the complexity of data fetching in this lesson.
 Each request has to have a _minimum_ of three states to achieve an optimal user experience: `data`, `loading`, and `error`.
 There's a library called [TanStack Query](https://tanstack.com/query/latest/docs/react/overview) that helps you in data fetching and more.
 It keeps track of all the necessary states for you, and has built-in support for major features like caching.

 Query is a great library to learn, however, we strongly suggest you stick to vanilla React data fetching for all the projects you build in this course.
-The lessons you will learn will be while doing so will be invaluable.
+The lessons you will learn while doing so will be invaluable.

 ### Assignment